chriso23/firebase-database-android-sdk/README.md

 Introduction
 ------------
-The Firebase Realtime Database is a cloud-hosted NoSQL database.
-Data is stored as JSON and synchronized in real-time to every connected client device; as such, any connected device will receive updates within milliseconds.

-This sample project contains a step-by-step guide that quickly demonstrates how to connect an Android client to the Firebase Realtime Database SDK and build a simple blogging application.
+This quickstart sample app contains a sample Android project that covers how to connect an Android client to Firebase, set up the Firebase Realtime Database Android SDK, and configure the database rules to build a simple blogging application that allows authorized users to post and retrieve data in real-time.

 Getting Started
 ---------------